wattdepot/wattdepot/docs/api/http.md

 Delete this sensor.

-*(What happens to all the measurements associated with this sensor?)*
+*(What happens to all the measurements associated with this sensor?)
+Currently, they are deleted also due to constraint in the database.*

 ----------